Xyine/JBlackJack/README.md

 # JBlackJack
-A BlackJack game in java.
+A engine.BlackJack game in java.